ImeneYAHIAOUI/al-newbank/adr/adr006- Implementation-of-Timeout-Pattern-in-sdk.md

 * Improved system responsiveness by avoiding prolonged waits for unresponsive services.
 * Mitigation of potential performance bottlenecks due to indefinite blocking during service calls.

+## Architectural Implications

+1. **Promises for Asynchronous Operations:** Ensure that all asynchronous operations, such as service calls, are wrapped in promises to facilitate the implementation of the Timeout Pattern.

+2. **Timeout Mechanism:** Develop a reusable timeout function or module that can be easily applied to different asynchronous operations across the codebase.

+3. **Timeout Configuration:**
+    - **Service-Specific Configurations:** Explore the option of allowing configurable timeouts for each service individually.
+This would involve maintaining a configuration file or database to associate specific services with their respective timeout values.
+    - **Global Timeout:** Alternatively, consider having a global, fixed timeout for all services if uniform response times are acceptable.

 ## Risks and Considerations
 While the Timeout Pattern offers significant advantages, it is essential to consider potential risks and challenges: